You've Added Content to your email and everything appears to be going smoothly until you press the preview button and suddenly things look off-centre.

 Select the pencil and paper edit icon of your masthead image.

-Make note of Recommended width; this is the width of your email template, so you should ensure that no images (outside of Placeholders, which are automatically resized to fit your template) are larger than your template width.
+Make note of Recommended width; this is the width of your email template, so you should ensure that no images inserted into the article summary text field are larger than this recommended width.

 The most common cause of this issue is images inserted directly into the Summary Content Editor.